Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 - Download the training images from [TrainingData.zip]({{ '/Needed/TrainingData.zip' | relative_url }}).
 - Uncompress the downloaded .zip file.
-- Upload the images to custom vision per color (Green/Yellow/Red), tagging each image with the appropriate color (Green/Yellow/Red) during upload.
+- Upload the images to custom vision in sets, per color (Green/Yellow/Red), tagging each image set with the appropriate color (Green/Yellow/Red) during upload.

 ### Train and export your custom model